Quantitative stability of Gel'fand's inverse boundary problem: Introduction

-The main obstacle to proving Theorem \ref{stability} is to obtain a uniform stability estimate for the unique continuation in a class of Riemannian manifolds with bounded geometry, and without loss of domain in the domain of dependence.
-Equipped with such an estimate (Theorem \ref{main1}), we can adopt the approach introduced in \cite{KKL0} (also used in \cite{BKL3}) to obtain a stability estimate for the Gel'fand inverse problem.
+Equipped with Theorem \ref{uc-intro}, we can adopt the approach introduced in \cite{KKL0} to obtain a stability estimate for Gel'fand's inverse problem.
 Namely, we apply a quantitative version of the boundary control method to evaluate an approximate volume for the domain of dependence.
 The error of the approximate volume can be made arbitrarily small as long as sufficient boundary spectral data are known.
 Then we define approximations to the boundary distance functions through slicing procedures, from which the manifold can be reconstructed (\cite{KKL2}).

-The method we use to prove Theorem \ref{main1} may be of independent interest.
+The method we use to obtain the quantitative unique continuation may be of independent interest.
 Essentially it is proved by propagating local stability estimates to obtain a global estimate.
-However, the presence of manifold boundaries brings considerable trouble in defining the process, especially when the path of propagation touches the boundary.
+However, the presence of general manifold boundaries brings significant trouble in defining the process, especially when the path of propagation touches the boundary.
 One straightforward approach would be to avoid the boundary.
 Namely, one can approximate a geodesic touching the boundary with a curve in the interior of the manifold, and propagate local estimates through balls along this curve.
-This approach works well if $T$ is larger than the diameter of the manifold, in which case the domain of dependence is smooth, i.e. the whole manifold.
-However, difficulties arise for an arbitrary $T$, where the domain of dependence has corners.
+This approach works well if the time domain is larger than the diameter of the manifold, in which case the domain of dependence is smooth, i.e. the whole manifold.
+However, difficulties arise for an arbitrary time domain, where the domain of dependence in the manifold has corners.
 An estimate obtained with this approach may not be uniform in a class of manifolds.

 Our method directly defines a series of non-characteristic domains through which local estimates are propagated, using the intrinsic distance of the manifold and the distance to the boundary.
 This is made possible by directly handling geodesics near the boundary.
 These domains are globally defined in a coordinate-free way.
 The boundaries of these domains normally have the shape of a hyperboloid and warp quickly near the boundary (and the injectivity radius).
 In this way, the local estimates propagate (almost) along distance-minimizing geodesics, and naturally produce a uniform global estimate depending only on intrinsic geometric parameters.